Charles1A/Charles1A.github.io/index.md

 ## Charles Ashton | Data/Research Professional
-### Helping entrepreneurs and small businesses extract maximum value from their data.
+### Helping others extract maximum value from their data.

 __About__
-- Professionally experienced in data analysis and scientific research
+- Professionally experienced in data analysis and research.
-- Author on multiple publications in scientific journals
+- Author on several publications in scientific journals.
-- Holder of a Master of Science in Molecular Microbiology with courses in statistics
+- Holder of a Master of Science in Molecular Microbiology with courses in statistics.

 ### Real-world Work Sample

 __Case:__

 An e-marketing entrepreneur used specialized software to track customer ordering activity.
-That software provided only basic descriptive analysis of the data.
-The e-marketer wanted a customized analysis that would unlock additional insights.
+That software provided basic descriptive analysis of the data, but the e-marketer wanted a customized analysis to unlock additional insights.

 __Approach:__

 I cleaned and explored the data set, and I considered how different variables related to one another.
 To quantify those relationships, I computed Pearson's Correlation Coefficient (R) for different variable pairs.
+I derived a new variable, Days Active, to enable time-based correlations.

 __Result:__